Now available!

 Conventional subsonic filters have been lambasted by audiophiles for their in-band response variations that fray and distort the low frequency response.
 These are usually caused by picking the nearest component values to those calculated for the job, in tandem with the usual effects of 5% capacitor tolerances deviating the filter's tuning.
 This inevitably causes either undesirable peaking around and above the cutoff frequency with high group delay that muddies the sound, or premature roll-off that leads to thin bass.
 Channel balance can also suffer from tolerance effects, helping these essential filters to earn a bad reputation in some audiophile circles.

-Hand-matched red epoxy-dipped polypropylene filter capacitors
+PCB with hand-matched red epoxy-dipped polypropylene filter capacitors

 The MC PRO solves the problem of component tolerance effects in the subsonic filter by using distortion-free polypropylene film capacitors, hand-matched to within 1% of each other, completely preventing tolerance effects from altering the response by more than 0.1dB from the ideal.
 By using one matched group for both channels, superb channel balance is maintained all the way down to 20Hz and beyond, while designing the filter iteratively for real-world component values keeps the response as close to ideal as possible right off the bat.